imotepe/springWebApp/demo/docs/api.md

 _Tip_: the seeded demo users all share the default password `ChangeMe123!`.

 You can also provide `email` instead of `username`; both values are evaluated case-insensitively but only one identifier is required alongside the password.
-JWT payloads now include `homeOrgId` so downstream services can scope UI/session logic without an additional lookup.
+JWT payloads now include `homeOrganizationId` so downstream services can scope UI/session logic without an additional lookup.
 Accounts whose status is not `ACTIVE` cannot authenticate; they produce `403 FORBIDDEN`.
-If a user’s optional `expiresAt` timestamp (ISO-8601) is reached, the platform automatically marks them `EXPIRED` on the next login attempt and denies authentication.
+If a user's optional `expiresAt` timestamp (ISO-8601) is reached, the platform automatically marks them `EXPIRED` on the next login attempt and denies authentication.

 ---